anphonic/ej2-aspnetmvc-docs/src/schedule/schedule/appointments.md

 {% endaspTab %}

+## Customize the order of the overlapping events

+By default, the scheduler will render the overlapping events based on the start and end time.
+Now we can customize the order of the overlapping events based on the custom fields by using the `SortComparer` property grouped under the `EventSettings` property.
+The following code example shows how to sort the appointments based on the custom field as follows.

+{% aspTab template="schedule/appointments/sort-event", sourceFiles="data.cs"  %}

+{% endaspTab %}

 ## Drag and drop appointments

 Appointments can be rescheduled to any time by dragging and dropping them onto the desired location.
 To work with drag and drop functionality make sure that `AllowDragAndDrop` is set to **true** on Scheduler.
 In mobile mode, you can drag and drop the events by tap holding an event and dropping them on to the desired location.